globoglobito/Python-Guide/README.md

         return n + functionalEx(n - 1) # this is called recursion
 ```

-The always classic fibonacci number
+The always classic Fibonacci number

 ```python